-Fitness for Trial (FFT)
+Fitness for Trial

-If a person has been charged with certain offences, they may be referred to the Mental Health Court.
+If a person has been charged with certain offences, they may be referred to the Mental Health Court (Court).
 The Court can decide that the person is “unfit for trial.”
 This means that the person is not well enough to go through court proceedings in the criminal justice system.
 There are certain criteria that must be met for a person to be considered unfit for trial.

 The Court can find a person permanently unfit for trial or temporarily unfit for trial.